-In The Children's Hour, Martha lapses into this, rambling after her best friend said her boyfriend broke up with her due to believing the rumor the two woman were lovers.
-She starts talking about how she loves Karen, just as a friend, and that it's perfectly natural..Right before having a breakdown and telling Karen she's in love with her.
+- Played very much for drama (and tears) towards the end of The Children's Hour, Martha lapses into this.
+She starts rambling after her best friend said her boyfriend broke up with her due to believing the rumor the two woman were lovers.
+She then proceeds to deliver an Anguished Declaration of Love to Karen.

 "Never judged a pageant before in my life.
 Nope.
 No way.
 Never around young girls.
 Even if I was, why would I wanna be, y'know?
 I- I- I don't get off on that kinda thing and that's really why you're askin', right?...
 S- someone say somethin'?"